ETS-Android3/BiteSize/README.md

 ## Usage

 Fork the project and clone onto your desktop, and install on an emulator.
-Or drag the .apk file into an emulator.

 ## Functionalities
 Firebase authentication login with either e-mail/pw or Google account (Google account only works on our computers due to SHA-1 certificate, unless we sign an apk)